Implementing the Multiscattering sky texture

 I’ve already implemented an improved Nishita Sky Texture back in 2020, but that sky model was lacking an important feature, multiple bounces of light.

-Light in the real world bounces off many times before hitting the camera, this is why it was essential to have a system that accounts for it, this is why there was a need for a multiple scattering system.
+Light in the real world bounces off many times before hitting the camera, there was need for a multiple scattering system.

 New